UrbanOS-Examples/discovery_ui/README.md

 Discovery UI provides default branding and navigation controls around the [react-discovery-ui](https://github.com/smartcitiesdata/react_discovery_ui) component.
 This allows for the base components to be brand agnostic.

+A guide on how to use an instance of discovery_ui is available in the [smartcitiesdata wiki](https://github.com/UrbanOS-Public/smartcitiesdata/wiki/Data-Discovery-(DiscoveryUI)-User-Manual)

 ## How to use

 ### Install Dependencies